 Component as the target, it will immediately open the method selection menu which will let you select methods directly from that component instead of going through a sub-menu every time.

-If you like this asset, please consider supporting me by buying some of my other assets:
+If you like this asset, please consider supporting me by donating on itch.io or buying some of my other assets:

-- Animancer gives you the ability to play and control animations dynamically at runtime using simple scripts instead of manually configuring inflexible Animator Controllers that encourage bad programming practices.
+- Animancer gives you the ability to play and control animations on-demand at runtime using simple scripts instead of manually configuring inflexible Animator Controllers that encourage bad programming practices.

 - Inspector Gadgets provides a variety of enhancements to the Unity Editor which can be useful for anyone.